mbos01/adapools-exporter/README.md

 sudo nano /etc/systemd/system/adapools-exporter.service
 ```

-If this file is empty, then copy the block bellow and update `<username>`.
+If this file is empty, then copy the block below and update `<username>`.
 If this file is not empty, look for `"User=<username>"` and update `<username>` with the user you used in the previous step.

 ```